snubwoody/wakunguma.com/src/pages/blog/roll-your-own-auth.md

 Users will need access to all the sessions they have across devices, with the ability to revoke any and all sessions.

 ## MFA
+Multifactor Authentication (MFA) is when a user is required to present more than one type of evidence in order to authenticate on a system.

 - Passkeys
 - Authenticator apps
 - Email address

+### Passkeys
+In my opinion, by far the most convinient way to log in to a website is using a passkey, such as fingerprint or Face ID.
+It secure because you are who you are, and it is convenient and quick.